“It’s about putting yourself out there to make it the best you can!” — Morgan Yearout

 What are your goals while you are here?

 “My main goal is to feel rooted here and learn Spanish.
+I would also love to teach abroad in Spain.
 I want to check off a couple of European bucket list items too.
 These items include a road trip through northern Spain, going wine tasting in Rioja, visiting Morocco, and Portugal (again) to get scuba certified.”

 Have you ever taught before?
 If not, what was your career field?